newtheatre/website/_content/index.md

 ![](/static/qr-code.jpg)

 If you have any questions, please contact us via our [Facebook page](https://www.facebook.com/thenottinghamnewtheatre), or contact the relevant member of [committee](/about/#committee "Committee").

+Furthermore, make sure you sign up to our [mailing list](https://newtheatre.us3.list-manage.com/subscribe?u=ce5311ce46fe45638f90f4022&id=97e4899eb8) to keep up with all of our shows and news!

 <hr class="w-75">